Fusion-Party-Aus/Formal-Documents/Constitution.md

 **_financial year_** means the 12 month period specified in rule [4];

+**_geographic meeting_** means a geographically restricted general meeting of the Members of the Association within a region convened for the purposes of resolving a matter specific to that region (such as the election of a local candidate);

 **_general meeting_** means a general meeting of the Members of the Association convened in accordance with Part 4 and includes an annual general meeting, a special general meeting and a disciplinary appeal meeting;

 **general member** means a direct member of the Fusion Political Party with no branch affiliation as defined in sub-rule [8(1)(b)];